- Teaching and Learning

 - Minimum of 3 Faculty of Science courses taken at SFU, with a minimum C+ in each of the three courses (one must be Math 150, 151, or 154).

 - Faculty of Science subjects are: ACMA, BISC, BPK, CHEM, DATA, EASC, MATH, MBB, NUSC, PHYS, SCI, STAT, and select MACM.
-Note courses worth only one unit are not normally used towards the three faculty course requirement.
+Note courses worth only one unit are not normally used towards the three faculty course requirement, nor are grade 12 equivalents.
 Courses should be those required for your intended Science program of study

 - Students who have previously completed Calculus I elsewhere should discuss possible substitutes with the Science Advisor

-Once you have met these requirements, contact Melissa Tamer at email@example.com to discuss transferring into the Faculty of Science:
+Once you have met these requirements, contact Nadia Williams at firstname.lastname@example.org to discuss transferring into the Faculty of Science:

 I completed MATH 157 and would like to transfer into the Faculty of Science.
 Do I have to repeat Calculus 1 in the form of MATH 150/151/154?

 Not necessarily.
-The reason why we require MATH 150/151/154 to transfer into the Faculty of Science is that MATH 150/151/154 is required for most programs in our faculty.
-MATH 157 is acceptable for Calculus 1 if you plan to major in Math, Statistics, Data Science, or Operations Research (note: Math, Operations Research, and Data Science require at least a B).
+The reason why we require MATH 150/151/154 to transfer into the Faculty of Science is that MATH 150/151/154 is required/preferred for all programs in our faculty.
+MATH 157 is acceptable for Calculus I if you plan to major in Math, Statistics, Data Science, or Operations Research with at least a B in order to take Calculus II.

-If you completed MATH 157 (with the minimum required grade, if applicable) and would like to get into one of these programs, please contact Melissa Tamer (firstname.lastname@example.org) about transferring into the Faculty of Science.
-Furthermore, in some cases, MATH 157 may be acceptable for other majors in the Faculty of Science.
+If you completed MATH 157 and would like to get into one of these programs, please contact Nadia Williams (email@example.com) about transferring into the Faculty of Science.
+In some cases, MATH 157 may be acceptable for other majors in the Faculty of Science.
 Please consult with the departmental advisor for your desired major.

 How do I declare a major/minor in the Faculty of Science?